4likes

 10

 Do you like war?
-So do I. Come and use this bot.
+ME TOO come here and enjoy this bot

 and viewed from the soldier's point of view, then enter the information you want, if you are already using a persona, and only do the initial scenario